Studies indicate that over half of workers fail to estimate their retirement needs until their 60s,

 recent survey indicated that more than 60% of Americans are behind on retirement savings.

-There are ways to catch up later in life, but if you can make compromises now that's probably better.
+There are ways to catch up later in life, but the sooner you can catch up the better.

 Check out this article for tips on living a more frugal, happy lifestyle.